BlockSigner/cove/site/content/english/services.md

 {{< content >}}
 {{% heading %}}
 # Identification
 No E-ID at hand?
-Let us verify your identity <br class="hide-for-mobile">or identify your people by yourself.
+Let us verify your identity or identify your people by yourself.
 {{% /heading %}}

 {{< picture image6 365 "A magnifying glass enlarges the image of a woman in a passport" >}}